The profit margin puzzle in furniture: A complete guide

 What are furniture profit margins?

-Furniture profit margins are the net gains made from furniture sales after factoring in the total expenses.
-They are calculated in two ways: gross profit margins and net profit margins.
+Furniture profit margins are the net gains made from furniture sales after factoring in total expenses.
+They are calculated in two ways: gross profit margin and net profit margin.

-Gross profit margins show a company’s ability to generate profit from its core operations.
+Gross profit margin shows a company’s ability to generate profit from its core operations.
 They are easy to determine and are often used to compare the success of two furniture businesses.
-They are calculated as follows.
+They are calculated according to a simple formula:

 Gross profit margin = (gross profit ÷ revenue) x 100

-Here, gross profit = revenue earned – the cost of furniture sold.
+Where, gross profit = revenue earned – cost of furniture sold.

-Net profit margins are calculated to understand the success of a furniture business.
+Net profit margins are calculated to understand the underlying financial viability of a business:

 Net profit margin = (net profit ÷ revenue) x 100